 Our mission is to develop wearable robots that improve human mobility.
 At present, we are studying ways to improve stability and energy efficiency for individuals whose strength and coordination have been affected by amputation, stroke, or aging using robotic prostheses and exoskeletons.
 We believe that appropriate mechanical assistance can not only restore function, but can enhance performance beyond typical human limits.

 Coupling theory, design and experiment.
 We use a combination of methods, each with different strengths and weaknesses, to obtain a complete understanding of robot-assisted locomotion.
 Experiments on humans allow direct measurement of human performance, discovery of new phenomena, and assessment of cooperative robot effectiveness.
-Simple mathematical models capture fundamental dynamics, allow high-throughput computational techniques such as optimization, and help us to interpret complex experimental observations.
+Simple mathematical models are intellectually accessible, allow high-throughput computational techniques such as optimization, and help inspire experimental studies.
 Mechanical design translates abstract ideas into practical devices for probitive experiments.
 We feed results from each research stream into its complements, lending depth to empirical insights, improving relevance of simulation models, and generating better assistive robots.

 Experimental infrastructure development.
 We are developing versatile laboratory robots to facilitate scientific study of robot-assisted locomotion and to accelerate co-robot development.
 Rather than spend years designing and refining autonomous devices that only test a single proposed function, we are developing tethered laboratory tools that sacrifice autonomy for exceptional versatility and performance.
 These tools enable systematic studies of a wide range of mechanical and control functions in a single platform, allowing rapid, early-stage evaluation of proposed interventions without having to build specialized devices for each test.